Sujal0913070/ts_college_system/README.md

 # ts_college_system
-This is the repository for my
+This is the repository for my CI/CD Build Pipeline for the TypeScript College Enrollment System